 As the saying goes, there are plenty of fish in the sea, but just how many, exactly?
-We are still far away from giving an accurate number, but according to a team of scientists working for the Census for Marine Life, the number we are looking at is 8.74 million, plus minus 1.3 million, out of which 2.2 million are living in the Earth’s oceans.
+We are still far away from giving an accurate number, but according to a team of scientists working for the Census for Marine Life, the number we are looking at is 8.74 million, give or take 1.3 million, out of which 2.2 million are living in the Earth’s oceans.

 The study was published in PLoS Biology, and even though it may not seem very accurate, it is a vast improvement from the last estimates: 3 to 100 million.
 But why does this even matter?
 Well, as one of the study authors notes, if the aliens come to visit us, one of their first questions would probably be ‘how many species are there on your planet?’; but one a more serious level, we are responsible for the death of an alarming number of species, and if things continue this way, there will be no major improvement.